JohanLi1990/Learning_Notes/TulingNotes.md

   - run init method
 - Notable concepts:
   - Pointer Compression (default in 64bit JVM, actually just left shift by 3 bits so we can reduce memory footprint), TLAB (Thread Local Allocation Buffer),
-  - JVM Stack allocation, escape analysis: stack allocation, scalar replacement, lock elision This lesson is very hardcore, there are alot of useful informations.
+  - JVM Stack allocation, escape analysis: stack allocation, scalar replacement, lock elision (there is another hardware level lock elision which is chip dependent)
+This lesson is very hardcore, there are alot of useful informa-XX:+EliminateLock by default, so nothing ttions.
 Lesson 3 and lesson 4 are worth revisiting.
 ---
 ## 深⼊理解 JVM 执⾏引擎 2025-09-20
  - Just In time Compiler, Interpreter + c1 compiler + c2 compiler.